leo-niem/CALAMARI/README.md

 For further informations how to use CALAMARI see the documentaion.
 I appreciate that you are using CALAMARI.
-Leonhard Nieman (B. Sc.
+Leonhard Niemann (B. Sc.
 Nanoscience)